 If your bottle becomes damaged whilst using it, decant the oil into a new container as quickly as possible so long as it is safe to do so.

-When it comes to the place you store your CBD oil, what you want to do is keep it in a dark space that's cool (21°C or below), with the lid tightly secured.
+When it comes to storing your CBD oil safely, you'll want to keep it in a dark space that's cool (21°C or below) with the lid tightly secured.

 Such places include:

 - Drug Cabinets

 When on the move finding how to store your CBD oil safely can be problematic, particularly during the summer.
 If you find it convenient, stash your product in a small thermos flask that can maintain its temperature.